 Heat and hot water are two things a landlord must provide.
-Bedrooms should be at least 18 degrees Celsius and living areas 21 degrees Celsius when it’s near freezing outside.
+Bedrooms should be at least 18 degrees Celsius and living areas 21 degrees Celsius.
 Most tenants expect to have control over when the heating comes on, for how long, and also whether there is any hot water…

 The tenant first realised what had happened when the heating went off and one of his housemates pointed out the thermostat had a “cage” over it.
 Since the box was fitted, the tenants have no idea what temperature the house is, as the light-up display doesn’t work under thick plastic.

 Although the tenant described the situation as “funny”, he soon took to Twitter to complain:

 “On Sunday night I woke up in a sweat because the heating was on, but the next morning I had to shower at work because there was no hot water.”